fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 ![](./images/C13963_06_11.jpg)

-Figure 6.11: Output showing month 1 and its days as a calendar
+Caption: Output showing month 1 and its days as a calendar

 Note